AleksandarSarbajic/the-wild-oasis/README.md

 ### Bookings Page

 On bookings page you can see all bookings that are checked out, checked in and unconfirmed.
 For the bookings you can sort them by date and the amount.
-For every booking you see the details, delete them or check in or check out if needed.
+For every booking you can see the details, delete them or check in or check out if needed.

 ![Screenshot 2023-10-02 121822](https://github.com/AleksandarSarbajic/the-wild-oasis/assets/114814838/5238b22f-402d-4d4a-8023-42508933bae0)

+When we open a single booking we can can see for how long will they stay, in which cabin are they staying ,name of the person that booked a nights, how many guests, email, national id, total price and if its paid or not.

+We can add an breakfast for that booking if they want, confirm if the guest has paid the amount needed and afterwards we can check in or check out a booking or delete it.

 ![checkingBooking](https://github.com/AleksandarSarbajic/the-wild-oasis/assets/114814838/f47d124f-a0b3-450e-b557-5867fa5d8e2e)